Assured Life Association: History

 The Modern Woodmen had been formed in 1883 by Joseph Root, but by 1890 the group was rent by factional disputes.
-Out of this conflict emerged two new organizations, the Woodmen of the World based in Omaha, Nebraska and a "neighbor" organization Pacific Jurisdiction of the Woodmen of the World which originally included California, Oregon, Washington, Idaho, Nevada, Utah, Montana and Wyoming.
+Out of this conflict emerged two new organizations, the Woodmen of the World based in Omaha, Nebraska, and a "neighbor" organization Pacific Jurisdiction of the Woodmen of the World which originally included California, Oregon, Washington, Idaho, Nevada, Utah, Montana and Wyoming.
 Colorado later joined when the majority of the members of the MWA there voted to join the new group.
-The group was incorporated under Colorado law on January 20, 1891 and its first headquarters was at the McPhee Building in Denver.
+The group was incorporated under Colorado law on January 20, 1891, and its first headquarters was at the McPhee Building in Denver.

 The Jurisdiction remained as an affiliate to the Omaha-based Woodmen until 1916.
-It set its own rates, collected its own assessments.
+It set its own rates and collected its own assessments.
 The only connections with the Omaha group were the names and rituals, for the privilege of using which the Jurisdiction paid a 5 cent per member assessment to the Omaha Woodmen after Jan.
 1, 1893.
-At the 12th Regular Meeting of the Head Camp Session in July 1916 the Denver-based group decided to amend its articles of incorporation to drop the "Pacific Jurisdiction" part of its name and adopted resolutions severing ties to the Omaha group and adopted its own rituals.
+At the 12th Regular Meeting of the Head Camp Session in July 1916, the Denver-based group decided to amend its articles of incorporation to drop the "Pacific Jurisdiction" part of its name and adopted resolutions severing ties to the Omaha group and adopted its own rituals.

 On January 1, 2015, the Society changed its name to Assured Life Association, dropping all use of the name Woodmen of the World.

 Mergers and expansion

-In the 1960s the Woodmen entered into agreements with or absorbed a number of smaller insurance agencies.
+In the 1960s, the Woodmen entered into agreements with or absorbed a number of smaller insurance agencies.
 This process began in 1960 when they launched a partnership with the Fireman's Fund Insurance Company to offer discounted sickness, hospitalization and accident premiums to its members than if they had purchased the insurance directly.
-On December 1, 1962 the Woodmen absorbed the Christian Mutual Benevolent Association.
+On December 1, 1962, the Woodmen absorbed the Christian Mutual Benevolent Association.
 This necessitated a change of name from the Denver group, as they were not licensed to sell insurance where the merged group was active and was prohibited from entering the state under its original name, prompting the first usage of the name Assured Life Association for those areas.
 This began a trend of expansion for the group, as they had previously been limited to the above-mentioned nine Pacific Western states.
-In 1965 the organization was granted a license to operate in Oklahoma and by 1990 it was active in 24 states - California, Oregon, Washington, Idaho, Nevada, Utah, Colorado, Wyoming and Montana under its original name and Hawaii, Arizona, New Mexico, Texas, Oklahoma, Kansas, Nebraska, the Dakotas, Iowa, Missouri, Arkansas, Louisiana, Mississippi and Florida as the Assured Life Association.
-Today, Assured Life Association is licensed to do business in 37 states.
+In 1965, the organization was granted a license to operate in Oklahoma and by 1990 it was active in 24 states—California, Oregon, Washington, Idaho, Nevada, Utah, Colorado, Wyoming and Montana—under its original name and Hawaii, Arizona, New Mexico, Texas, Oklahoma, Kansas, Nebraska, the Dakotas, Iowa, Missouri, Arkansas, Louisiana, Mississippi and Florida as the Assured Life Association.
+As of 2024, Assured Life Association is licensed to do business in 37 states.

 Other groups that have merged into Assured Life Association have included the Pike's Peak Mutual Benefit Association, which joined on December 30, 1965, Supreme Camp of American Woodmen in April 1994 and the Danish Brotherhood in America in August 1995.